kum-wh/Verilog-coding/README.md

-# EE2026
+Coding in Verilog:

 Contains 5 different branches

-All assignments and projects are coded in Verilog.

--assignment 1: Intro to Verilog
+1: Intro to Verilog

--assignment 2: Adders and Subtractor
+2: Adders and Subtractor

--assignment 3: Using Clock
+3: Using Clock

--assignment 4: Debouncing buttons
+4: Debouncing buttons

--final project (display side only)
+display project